Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 - Live alone or with a partner.

-Spectrum One Bundle: Internet, WiFi, and Mobile in One
+Bundling Internet, WiFi, and Mobile

-One unlimited mobile line with unlimited talk, text, and data.
+One unlimited mobile line with unlimited talk, text, and data, included for the first year.

-- How seniors can benefit from bundling
+How seniors can benefit from bundling

 The bundle covers both home and mobile needs.
 Advanced WiFi eliminates dead zones throughout your house, while unlimited mobile keeps you connected when visiting family, attending medical appointments, or traveling.
 No contracts mean you can cancel without penalties if your needs change.